gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 Firstly, the desired settings / id must be registered for.

 Once registered, the camera will send a push notification when the relevant setting / status changes.
-These responses are added to an internal queue of the `GoPro` instance and can be retrieved via :meth:`~open_gopro.gopro.WirelessGoPro.get_notification`.
+These responses are added to an internal queue of the `GoProBase` instance and can be retrieved via :meth:`~open_gopro.gopro.WirelessGoPro.get_notification`.

 It is possible to stop receiving notifications by issuing the relevant unregister command, i.e.: